 Vermont law created a statewide medical examiner system back in the mid 1950s.
 From its inception, death investigation has relied upon community-based death investigators coordinated through a central system led by a forensic pathologist – the chief medical examiner.

 This system has evolved over the years from local investigators, the majority of whom were physicians, to today's statewide cadre of advanced emergency medical service technicians, paramedics and nurses in addition to physicians.

-- Deputy Chief Medical Examiner - Elizabeth A. Bundock, MD, PhD
+- Chief Medical Examiner - Elizabeth A. Bundock, MD, PhD

-- Local Medical Examiner Coordinator - Lauri McGivern, F-ABMDI
+- Assistant Medical Examiner Coordinator - Lauri McGivern, F-ABMDI

 - Division Administrator – Ashley Spencer

 - Medical Records Specialist - Karen Dean

-The Chief Medical Examiner is authorized to appoint regional medical examiners and assistant medical examiners.
+The Chief Medical Examiner is authorized to appoint Assistant Medical Examiners.

 Assistant Medical Examiners must have extensive experience in the medical profession, which may include medicine, nursing, emergency medical work, or any other medical profession deemed by the Chief Medical Examiner to provide sufficient health care experience.
 Assistant Medical Examiners must meet the training and certification requirements established by the Chief Medical Examiner and approved by the Commissioner of Health.
 18 V.S.A. § 508